 The principles of mutual recognition, the removal of physical and technical barriers, and the promotion of standards were introduced to continue the completion of the internal market.

 The single market builds on these freedoms.
 They allow businesses and professionals to travel throughout the EU.
 European measures ensure recognition of degrees across the EU.

 Clean Air Quality

-The European Union is committed to climate change action and urges member states to meet ecological targets.
-The European Climate Change ProgrammeEurope is working hard to cut its greenhouse gas emissions substantially while encouraging other nations and regions to do likewise.
+The European Union is committed to climate change action and urges member states to meet climate targets.
+The European Climate Change Programme is working on cutting greenhouse gas emissions substantially.
+And it encourages other nations and regions to do likewise.

 Health and Safety

 Europe develops and coordinates EU-wide health and safety standards.